truera/trulens/README.md

 In its most general form, the QoI can be pecified by an implementation of the `QoI` class in the `trulens.nn.quantities` module.
 Several common default implementations are provided in this module as well.

-The *distribution of interest* (DoI) essentially specifies for which points surrounding each instance the calculated attribution should be valid.
+The *distribution of interest* (DoI) essentially specifies for which points surrounding each record the calculated attribution should be valid.
-The distribution can be specified via an implementation of the `DoI` class in the `trulens.nn.distributions` module, which is a function taking an input instance and producing a list of input points to aggregate attribution over.
+The distribution can be specified via an implementation of the `DoI` class in the `trulens.nn.distributions` module, which is a function taking an input record and producing a list of sample input points to aggregate attribution over.
 A few common default distributions implementing the `DoI` class can be found in the `trulens.nn.distributions` module.

 See the *parameterization demo* for further explanations of the purpose of these parameters and examples of their usage.